Rohit's Realm - Technology

 Ain't No Place Like Home, Right?

 Coming home has become a somewhat bittersweet event these days.
-While I do enjoy the time off, sleeping in my queen size bed (versus the twin in my apartment from which my feet hang out), watching episodes from the first season of X-Files, and generally doing nothing but eating and chilling, I'm also growing somewhat bored already, and it's only been 2 days.
+While I do enjoy the time off, sleeping in my queen size bed (versus the twin in my apartment from which my feet hang out), watching episodes from the first season of The X-Files, and generally doing nothing but eating and chilling, I'm also growing somewhat bored already, and it's only been 2 days.
 I think a lot of that has to do with the fact that many of my friends are not home at the same time as me, so thus I haven't really been hanging out that much.
 Also, I feel kind of guilty, because when I'm bored and have absolutely nothing to do, I haven't been doing homework like I should be because I have a ton of crap right after break.
 But it's still early.
 I'll probably get around to doing my homework soon enough, considering the rate that my boredom is increasing.

 July 31, 2004